-- 27. The crisis that Defendants caused has directly impacted Clark County as it bears the financial brunt of this epidemic as it unfolds in our community. - 28.
-Apart from the toll on human life, the crisis has financially strained the services Clark County provides its residents and employees.
-Human services, social services, court services, law enforcement services, the office of the coroner/medical examiner and health services, including hospital, emergency and ambulatory services, have all been severely impacted by the crisis.
-For example, as a direct and foreseeable consequence of Defendants' egregious conduct, Clark County paid, and continues to pay, a significant amount for health care costs that stem from prescription opioid dependency.
-These costs include unnecessary and excessive opioid prescriptions, substance abuse treatment services, ambulatory services, emergency department services, and inpatient hospital services, among others.
-Defendants' conduct also caused Clark County to incur substantial economic, administrative and social costs relating to opioid addiction and abuse, including criminal justice costs, victimization costs, child protective services costs, lost productivity costs, and education and prevention program costs among others.

-- 29. After creating a public health crisis, Defendants have not pulled their opioid products from the market, acknowledged the very real dangers of addiction and abuse even if the opioids are taken as prescribed, or acknowledged that opioids are inappropriate for long-term pain management.
+- 27. The crisis that Defendants caused has directly impacted the City of Las Vegas as it bears the financial brunt of this epidemic as it unfolds in our community. - 28.
+Apart from the toll on human life, the crisis has financially strained the services the City of Las Vegas provides its residents and employees.
+Human services, social services, court services, law enforcement services, health services, have all been severely impacted by the crisis.
+For example, as a direct and foreseeable consequence of Defendants' egregious conduct, the City of Las Vegas paid, and continues to pay, a significant amount for health care costs that stem from prescription opioid dependency.
+These costs include results of the unnecessary and excessive opioid prescriptions, substance abuse treatment services, first responder and emergency services, and health and treatment services, among others.
+Defendants' conduct also caused the City of Las Vegas to incur substantial economic, administrative and social costs relating to opioid addiction and abuse, including criminal justice costs, victimization costs, child protective services costs, lost productivity costs, and education and prevention program costs among others. - 29.
+After creating a public health crisis, Defendants have not pulled their opioid products from the market, acknowledged the very real dangers of addiction and abuse even if the opioids are taken as prescribed, or acknowledged that opioids are inappropriate for long-term pain management.
 Instead, Defendants have taken the position that their opioid products are not dangerous and continue to sell these dangerous and addictive drugs, thereby continuing to fuel the crisis. - 30.
 As a result, physicians, pharmacists and patients are not able to appropriately and adequately evaluate the relevant risks associated with opioids use, particularly the risks to patients who have been and are being exposed to, unnecessarily, including but not limited to the risk of severe and disabling addiction, actual addiction, the consequences of addiction, and other adverse medical conditions.
 Additionally, the rising numbers of persons addicted to opioids have led to a dramatic increase of social problems, including drug abuse and diversion and the commission of criminal acts to obtain opioids.
-Consequently, public health and safety have been significantly and negatively impacted due to the misrepresentations and omissions by Defendants regarding the appropriate uses and risks of opioids, ultimately leading to widespread inappropriate use of the drug. - 31.
-As a result of Defendants' misconduct, physicians, pharmacists and patients have not been provided with accurate information about the appropriate uses, risks and safety of these drugs, thus causing the crisis before us as well as giving rise to this lawsuit. - 32.
-Plaintiff files this Complaint naming the drug companies herein as Defendants and placing the industry on notice that Clark County is taking action to abate the public nuisance that plagues our community. - 33.
-By its Complaint, Clark County seeks to recover from Defendants its damages as a result of the opioid public-health crisis Defendants caused.
-Namely, this action is brought by this Plaintiff pursuant to constitutional, statutory, common law and/or equitable authority for purposes of, inter alia:
+Consequently, public health and safety have been significantly and negatively impacted due to the misrepresentations and omissions by Defendants regarding the appropriate uses and risks of opioids, ultimately leading to widespread inappropriate use of the drug.